HPV vaccine: Pregnancy

 In the Gardasil clinical trials, 1,115 pregnant women received the HPV vaccine.
 Overall, the proportions of pregnancies with an adverse outcome were comparable in subjects who received Gardasil and subjects who received a placebo.
 However, the clinical trials had a relatively small sample size.
 As of 2018, the vaccine is not recommended for pregnant women.

 The FDA has classified the HPV vaccine as a pregnancy Category B, meaning there is no apparent harm to the fetus in animal studies.
 HPV vaccines have not been causally related to adverse pregnancy outcomes or adverse effects on the fetus.
 However, data on vaccination during pregnancy is very limited, and vaccination during the pregnancy term should be delayed until more information is available.
 If a woman is found to be pregnant during the three-dose series of vaccination, the series should be postponed until pregnancy has been completed.
 While there is no indication for intervention for vaccine dosages administered during pregnancy, patients and healthcare providers are encouraged to report exposure to vaccines to the appropriate HPV vaccine pregnancy registry.

+Fertility

+Concerns have been raised about whether HPV vaccination could affect fertility.
+After reviewing case reports, safety surveillance data, and epidemiological studies, the World Health Organization's Global Advisory Committee on Vaccine Safety concluded that the available evidence does not support a causal association between HPV vaccination and either infertility or primary ovarian insufficiency.